tarantool/doc/doc/book/app_server/yields.rst

 If :ref:`wal_mode <cfg_binary_logging_snapshots-wal_mode>` = ``none``, then
-there is no implicit yielding at the commit time because there are no writes to the WAL.
+there is no implicit yielding at the commit time because there are no writes to the :ref:`WAL <internals-wal>`.

-If a request if performed via network connector such as :ref:`net.box <net_box-module>` and implies sending requests to the server and receiving responses, then it involves network I/O and thus an implicit yielding.
+If a request if performed via network connector such as :ref:`net.box <net_box-module>` and implies sending requests to the server and receiving responses, then it involves network I/O and thus implicit yielding.
 Even if the request that is sent to the server has no implicit yield.
 Therefore, the following sequence causes yields three times sequentially when sending requests to the network and awaiting the results.